This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases. Disclosure.

 method=auto

-Replace YOUR_SSID and YOUR_WIFI_PASSWORD with your network details.
-This file lets Home Assistant connect on boot without additional input-crucial for headless or remote setups.
+Swap out YOUR_SSID and YOUR_WIFI_PASSWORD for your real WiFi data.
+This lets Home Assistant connect on its own at boot without typing anything.
+Key for headless setups or managing things from afar.

-Using Home Assistant UI to Change WiFi Settings
+How Do You Use Home Assistant UI to Change WiFi Settings?

 2. On the Network card, click Change.
 Click Change on the Network card

-3. Select your wireless interface (usually wlan0) from the list and click Configure.
+3. Select your wireless adapter (usually wlan0) from the list and click Configure.

-4. Click Search networks to scan for available WiFi networks.
+4. Click Search networks to scan for WiFi networks near you.

 5. Select your network from the list.